Getting started with Python#

 Making different data types work together#

 In the previous section we saw that not all Python data types are directly compatible with others, which may result in a TypeError being raised.
 This means that (1) it is important to be aware of the data type of variables and (2) some additional steps may be needed to make different data compatible.
-In the example in the previous section we had tempFahrenheit (type float) and weatherForecast (type str) that were not compatible.
-How can we address this issue if we would like to work with those data together?
+Let’s consider an example where we try to combine tempFahrenheit (type float) with another temperature value.
+In this case, the other temperature is stored in a character string forecastHighStr (type str) with a value of "77.0".
+As we know, data of type float and type str are not compatible for math operations.
+Let’s start by defining forecastHighStr and then see how we can we address this issue to make these data work together.

 str